ElifAksu/CarND-Behavioral-Cloning-P3/writeup_report.md

 ### Model Architecture and Training Strategy

 I have used CNN model which is described in `End-to-End Learning for Self-Driving Cars` paper.
 The model is defined in `model.py`.
 First of all, data is normalized in the model using a Keras lambda layer.
 Images are cropped to see only half bottom of the image to get rid of uncessary part of the image.
 Then, I constructed the model.
+The model includes ELU layers to introduce nonlinearity.
 I added dropouts on two outputs of fully-connected layer.
 The model architecture is as follows:

 | Layer         		|     Description	        					|